lok0611006/delta-demo/README.md

 # delta-demo
- This is Demo for git and githud class
+ This is Demo for git and githud class.